17th March 2011: Harry Hogger

 At inquests into the death of the baby and his father at County Hall in Dorchester West Dorset Coroner Michael Johnston recorded a verdict that Mr Goatley had taken his own life, while he recorded an open verdict on the death of Corbin.

 Mr Johnston said on the night of July 3 last year Mr Goatley’s wife Ashlea Reid had gone out with friends and left him in charge of their baby Corbin and his three-year-old sister at their home in Gallwey Road.
+He said shortly after midnight Mr Goatley went to feed Corbin and the baby began to choke and his body went limp.

 Mr Goatley put Corbin on the bed and stroked his stomach and phoned the ambulance service, which advised him how to resuscitate the child.